 This week, American Idol Alum Jax makes her Postmodern Jukebox debut on a retro Janis Joplin – style remake of the 2000 Wheatus hit, “Teenage Dirtbag.”
 Watch:

-I first learned about Jax when my Twitter friend @DanielleFL suggested her for a PMJ cover, and I spent the rest of the day watching Jax stun audiences with her powerful rock voice and originality in season 14 of “American Idol.”
+I first learned about American Idol Alum Jax when my Twitter friend @DanielleFL suggested her for a PMJ cover.
+I spent the rest of the day watching Jax stun audiences with her powerful rock voice and originality in season 14 of “American Idol.”
 Working with her allowed me to see what an incredibly rare talent she is – she is full of creative ideas, hardworking, and hilariously down to earth.
 She’s already overcome many challenges in her own life, and there’s no question that she’s going to go on to have tremendous success as an artist.

 “Teenage Dirtbag” may seem like an odd choice for a PMJ cover, but the combination of its lyrical storyline and the Janis Joplin classic rock sound makes for a particularly interesting juxtaposition.
 Jax is clearly no stranger to Joplin’s music, either; she performed “Piece Of My Heart” with Steven Tyler on the Idol finale.
 Her singing connects seamlessly to the lyrics here; vulnerable at some points, and defiantly soaring at others.

 Have you experienced PMJ live yet?
 Get tickets for our US & European tour dates are available here.

 A video posted by Postmodern Jukebox (@pmjofficial) on

 Need some suggestions on what video to check out next?
 Try these: